Reviewing: building rules

 A Condition allows to specify towards the LLM when a certain Requirement must be completely ignored.

-Conditions can have Questions associated with them, allowing the end-user to convey deal-specific information towards the LLM, as further explained below.
+Unlike conditions that you describe within the Contents box, conditions can have Questions associated with them, allowing the end-user to convey deal-specific information towards the LLM, as further explained below.

 Similar to the other reviewing elements, a Condition has a Title box in which you can provide a brief description of your Condition (e.g., "Contract value more than 5000 EUR").